 Step 2 - Add an image

-Click Add an image to upload an image from your computer, or click Getty to license a stock photograph.
+Click Upload an Image to upload an image from your computer, or click Search For Image to search and add a stock image.
 For more help, visit the Image Blocks overview.

 Step 3 - Add text

 Display text (a title and subtitle) over the image, so you can write directly on an image without adding text to the image file itself.

 To add the text, click Write here to add a title and subtitle.

 - If you don't see the Write here text, temporarily switch the caption style to Caption Below in the Design tab.

 - For the best display, keep the text short.
 Try to limit subtitles to one or two sentences.
 This maintains a nice balance between the words and the image.
 It also keeps the text visible on mobile devices.

 - The Inline layout automatically creates alt text to help search engines recognize your image.
 To add alt text but not a caption, add the caption text, and then select Do Not Display Caption in the Design tab.

 In the Design tab, select a display option from the Caption drop-down menu:

 - Do Not Display Caption - No caption will display unless the image is viewed in lightbox.